MoisesHDAndrade/Fletnix/README.md

 ---
-If you are not sure where it is your files, bur you already installed Apache just type your local ip address your browser + your folder like this *http://192.168.1.12/movies/*
+If you are not sure where it is your files, bur you already installed Apache just type your local ip address your browser + your movie folder like this *http://192.168.1.12/movies/*

 ##### Important
 Do not use for commercial purpose